ksu-cs-textbooks/cc410/content/y-milestones/01-restaurant-classes.md

 {{% notice note tip-2 "Expected Scope" %}}

 _In my testing, this milestone requires around 1000-1500 lines of pure code without documentation, or around 2000-2500 lines including documentation comments that will be included as part of milestone 2.
 Much of the code can be carefully copy-pasted between files with similar attributes.
-My best suggestion is to do the enumerations first, then pick one of the complex pizzas and start there.
-Once you have the pizzas all working, the sides and drinks are pretty easy and use much of the same structure. -Russ_
+My best suggestion is to do the enumerations first, then pick one of the complex wraps and start there.
+Once you have the wraps all working, the sides and drinks are pretty easy and use much of the same structure. -Russ_

 {{% /notice %}}